mikhailklassen/Mining-the-Social-Web-3rd-Edition/README.md

 The easiest way to start playing with code right away is to use [Binder](https://mybinder.org).
 Binder is a service that takes a GitHub repository containing Jupyter Notebooks and spins up a cloud-based server to run them.
 You can start experimenting with the code without having to install anything on your machine.
 Click the badge above, or follow [this](https://mybinder.org/v2/gh/mikhailklassen/Mining-the-Social-Web-3rd-Edition/binder?filepath=notebooks%2F) link to get started right away.

+**NOTE**: Binder will not save your files on its servers.
+During your next session, it will be a completely fresh instantiation of this repository.
+If you need a more persistent solution, consider running the code on your own machine.

 ### Getting started on your own machine using Docker

 1. [Install Docker](https://www.docker.com/products/docker-desktop)